Creosote: Medical

 The Pharmacopée de Lyon, published in 1778, says that cedar tree oil is believed to cure vomiting and help medicate tumors and ulcers.
 Physicians contemporary to the discovery of creosote recommended ointments and pills made from tar or pitch to treat skin diseases.
 Tar water had been used as a folk remedy since the Middle Ages to treat affections like dyspepsia.
-Bishop Berkeley wrote several works on the medical virtues of tar water, including a philosophical work in 1744 titled Siris: a chain of philosophical reflexions and inquiries concerning the virtues of tar water, and divers other subjects connected together and arising one from another, and a poem where he praised its virtues.
+George Berkeley wrote several works on the medical virtues of tar water, including a philosophical work in 1744 titled Siris: a chain of philosophical reflexions and inquiries concerning the virtues of tar water, and divers other subjects connected together and arising one from another, and a poem where he praised its virtues.
 Pyroligneous acid was also used at the time in a medicinal water called Aqua Binelli (Binelli's water), a compound which its inventor, the Italian Fedele Binelli, claimed to have hemostatic properties in his research published in 1797.
 These claims have since been disproven.

 Given this history, and the antiseptic properties known to creosote, it became popular among physicians in the 19th century.
 A dilution of creosote in water was sold in pharmacies as Aqua creosoti, as suggested by the previous use of pyroligneous acid.
 It was prescribed to quell the irritability of the stomach and bowels and detoxify, treat ulcers and abscesses, neutralize bad odors, and stimulate the mucous tissues of the mouth and throat.
 Creosote in general was listed as an irritant, styptic, antiseptic, narcotic, and diuretic, and in small doses when taken internally as a sedative and anaesthetic.
 It was used to treat ulcers, and as a way to sterilize the tooth and deaden the pain in case of a tooth-ache.